 About the Website

 I accept samples for reviewing.
-If you’re a winery in Italy, Champagne, the Iberian Peninsula, Oregon, or anywhere else for that matter, and would like to have your wines critiqued please contact me via email through the Contact page, and we can discuss details.
+If you’re a winery interested in having your wines critiqued, please contact me via email through the Contact link, and we can discuss shipping details.

 About the Author – Rick Thompson